Regional

 Head Coach, Matt Greenwood explained this project has been years in the making and despite the challenges of the pandemic players have stayed engaged and developing throughout.
 'The depth of our talent pool was noted earlier in the year and that got us thinking about speeding up the formal process of creating a team for competition.
 We are very close now and really excited about the future'.

 Hillary Scanlon, the inaugural Captain of the Women's National Team and the Team's Athlete Liaison, described the event as follows: "I played soccer my whole life, so when I lost my vision in 2016, I immediately sought out ways to keep playing.
 Thankfully, I found out about blind soccer.
 I am so honoured and proud to represent my country and to be part of the development of soccer in Canada for women and girls with disabilities."
 The team anticipates starting international competition in 2023 and the program is always on the search for new talent.
 Blind and visually impaired players are encouraged to reach out for try-out opportunities while coaches and soccer leaders are asked to host local training environments for players in their area.
-If you would like to know more about blind soccer or Soccability Canada, please contact: This email address is being protected from spambots.
-You need JavaScript enabled to view it.

 Our Sponsors